-Consistent with section 6 of Exhibit H, BPA shall pay any fees associated with establishing «Customer Name»’s WREGIS subaccount and any fees associated with the transfer of RECs into «Customer Name»’s WREGIS subaccount. «Customer Name» shall reimburse BPA for all other fees associated with «Customer Name»’s WREGIS subaccount including but not limited to any REC Retirement fees.
-Such reimbursementshall be effectuated through a charge on «Customer Name»’s bill pursuant to section 16 of this Agreement. «Customer Name» shall be responsible for all WREGIS fees incurred from the termination of its WREGIS subaccount and «Customer Name» shall pay all fees associated with establishment of its own WREGIS account.
+BPA shall pay the fees associated with «Customer Name»’s WREGIS subaccount consistent with section 5 of this exhibit.
+BPA shall pass through and «Customer Name» shall reimburse BPA for all other fees associated with «Customer Name»’s WREGIS subaccount including but not limited to any REC Retirement fees. «Customer Name» shall be responsible for all WREGIS fees incurred from the termination of its WREGIS subaccount, and «Customer Name» shall pay all fees associated with establishment of its own WREGIS account.

-«#».6 Termination of «Customer Name»’s WREGIS Subaccount
+9.5 Termination of Customer’s WREGIS Subaccount

-Either Party may terminate «Customer Name»’s WREGIS subaccount after providing 30 days’ advance written notice to the other Party.
+Either Party may terminate «Customer Name»’s WREGIS subaccount after providing written notice to the other Party.

-However, BPA shall not terminate «Customer Name»’s WREGIS subaccount until: (1) «Customer Name» has established its own WREGIS account and BPA has received written notice from «Customer Name» to transfer 100 percent of «Customer Name»’s RECs into «Customer Name»’s own WREGIS account; or (2) BPA has provided all RECs due to «Customer Name» for the previous calendar year under section «#».3 above and BPA has received written notification from «Customer Name» to Retire 100 percent of «Customer Name»’s RECs contained in «Customer Name»’s WREGIS subaccount. «Customer Name» may not have both a WREGIS account and a WREGIS subaccount open at the same time.
+BPA shall not terminate «Customer Name»’s WREGIS subaccount until (1) «Customer Name» has established its own WREGIS account or «Customer Name» has arranged for its RECs to be handled by a third party and (2) BPA has received written notice from «Customer Name» to transfer 100 percent of «Customer Name»’s RECs into «Customer Name»’s own WREGIS account or a third-party WREGIS account.
+After BPA has transferred «Customer Name»’s RECs from its WREGIS subaccount to «Customer Name»’s new WREGIS account or a third party WREGIS account, «Customer Name» may not have both a WREGIS account and a WREGIS subaccount open at the same time.